green-coding-solutions/documentation/content/en/docs/measuring/best-practices.md

 ---
 title: "Best practices"
 description: "Best practices for measuring with the Green Metrics Tool"
-lead: "Best practices for measuring with the Green Metrics Tool"
 date: 2022-06-14T08:49:15+00:00
 weight: 490
 toc: true